 For more than a decade in Georgia there have been no mechanisms for the regulation of medical devices.
 The only existing requirement of the current legislation regarding medical devices (licensing requirements for medical practices and hospital permits) refers to the device release date: medical devices should not be issued before 1998.
 Placement on the market, registration, assessment of conformity and survillance of the medical devices are currently out of state regulation and accordingly, there is no competent body/authority responsible for the regulation of medical devices.

 In order to meet the obligations under the Deep and Comprehensive Free Trade Area Agreement (DCFTA) between Georgia and the European Union, it is necessary to establish a market surveillance system, relevant to the EU best experience.
-To achieve this goal, with the EU technical assistance, the project on the “Support of the Technical and Construction SUrvilannce Agency for the improvement of the national market surveillance system, consistent with the EU best practices” has been carried out, within which, alongside other activities, the drawbacks and needs of the general market surveillance system were identified and long term action plan on the “Market surveillance of industrial and consumer products” was developed (Government Ordinance of December 30, 2016 №641).
-According to this plan, under the sectoral principle of the institutional arrangement of product market supervision, the surveillance of the Ministry of Labor, Health and Social Affairs of of Georgia covers the implementation of the following EU directives: 93/42/EEC medical devices; 90/385/EEC actively implantable medical devices; 98/79/EC in-vitro diagnostic medical devices.
-Along with the above mentioned, the obligation of the Ministry is to ensure by 2019 the development of technical regulations, consistent with the above mentioned directives.
+To achieve this goal, with the EU technical assistance, the project on the “Support of the Technical and Construction Surveillance Agency for the improvement of the national market surveillance system, consistent with the EU best practices” has been carried out, within which, alongside other activities, the drawbacks and needs of the general market surveillance system were identified and long term action plan on the “Market surveillance of industrial and consumer products” was developed (Government Ordinance of December 30, 2016 №641).
+According to this plan, under the sectoral principle of the institutional arrangement of product market supervision, the surveillance of the Ministry of Labour, Health and Social Affairs of Georgia covers the implementation of the following EU directives: 93/42/EEC medical devices; 90/385/EEC actively implantable medical devices; 98/79/EC in-vitro diagnostic medical devices.
+Along with the above mentioned, the obligation of the Ministry is to ensure by 2019 the development of technical regulations, in accordance with the above mentioned directives.
 It is worth mentioning that the Georgian Law “On Medical Devices", drafted in 2014 by the Ministry with the involvement of experts from the EU, in turn, requires an expert assessment, which is currently not feasible in Georgia.

 Under the new EU Medical Devices and In Vitro Diagnostic Medical Devices regulations (EU Directives 2017/745, 2017/46), the Georgian draft law “On Medical Devices" requires further revision (05.04.2017) (under DCFTA Georgia has a commitment of dynamic approximation (Association Agreement, Article 418)).
 Additionally, the establishment of an effective supervision system of the medical device market, envisaged by the draft law, requires the development of subordinate legal acts by the Ministry.